DevV2M/COMP6461F23-Networks/README.md

 ## Using JAR

-1. Navigate to the project source directory
+1. Navigate to the project source directory `cd out/artifacts/httpc_jar`
-   `cd out/artifacts/httpc_jar`
-2. Run the application using the JAR file
-   `java -jar httpc.jar`
+2. Run the application using the JAR file `java -jar httpc.jar`

 ## Using with Command Line

-1. Navigate to the project source directory
+1. Navigate to the project source directory `cd src/main/java/echo`
-   `cd src/main/java/echo`
 2. Compile the source code
-   `javac httpLibrary.java cURLClient.java`
 3. Create a manifest file named manifest.txt with the following content:
-   `echo "Main-Class: echo.cURLClient" > manifest.txt`
-4. Package the compiled code and manifest into a JAR file `jar cvfm httpc.jar manifest.txt httpLibrary.class cURLClient.class`
+4. Package the compiled code and manifest into a JAR file
 5. Run the application using the JAR file
-   `java -jar httpc.jar`

 ## Requirement